Justice Department files antitrust lawsuit against Google over digital advertising

 (WASHINGTON) -- The Justice Department and eight other states filed a historic antitrust lawsuit Tuesday targeting Google over what they allege is the Big Tech giant's monopoly over the online advertising market.

+"Monopolies threaten the free and fair markets on which our economy is based," Attorney General Merrick Garland said at a press conference on Tuesday.
+"They stifle innovation, they hurt workers and producers and they increase costs for consumers."

+"No matter the industry and no matter the company, the Justice Department will vigorously enforce our antitrust laws," Garland added.

-The lawsuit, filed in the Eastern District of Virginia, aims to have Google's dominance in the online ad marketplace broken up by having a court compel the company to divest its Google Ad Manager suite.
-They also seek an order from the court enjoining Google from further engaging in any of the anticompetitive practices outlined in their lawsuit.
+The lawsuit, filed in the Eastern District of Virginia, aims to break up Google's dominance in the online ad marketplace by compelling the company to divest its Google Ad Manager suite.
+The lawsuit also seeks an order from the court prohibiting Google from engaging in any of the anti-competitive practices outlined in the case.

 DOJ is joined in the lawsuit by California, Colorado, Connecticut, New Jersey, New York, Rhode Island, Tennessee and Virginia.